Laura-O/social-network/README.md

+# Friendzone

+## Features

+* Registration and Login/Logout
+* Users can share profile information (bio and profile picture)
+* Users can send, approve and cancel friend requests
+* Online user list
+* Chat

+## Tech

+* React and Redux
+* React-Router v4
+* Express.js for the backend
+* PostgreSQL for user data
+* AWS S3 for storing user images
+* Socket.io for displaying online users and chat

-# Using this repo in development
+## Using this repo in development

 The `src` directory is where all of your client-side Javascript code should live.
 The file `src/start.js` is the entry point for your React application.
 All other files you use will either be imported by `start.js` or imported by files that are imported `start.js` (or imported by files that are imported by files that are imported by `start.js`, etc.).